vbhattaccmu/CryptoBackTester/README.md

-# A Minimal Crypto Market BackTester with Strategy builder
+# A Minimal Crypto Market BackTester